Caprice gourmand iced tea 2

 Blushing fruit iced tea

-Dhyâna Serenity meditation herbal tea, for example, is delicious in a cold version: this herbal tea of honeybush, moringa and buchu flowers offers pleasant floral and fruity notes and can be sipped at any time and at any age.
+The Dhyâna Sérénité meditation herbal tea, for example, is delicious served cold: this blend of honeybush, moringa, and buchu flowers offers pleasant floral and fruity notes and can be enjoyed at any time and by people of all ages.

-Sakura Wild Cherry infusion is a surprisingly light, flowery and delicately fruity beverage.
-A real discovery for fans of Japanese infusions!
-It is suitable for all types of preparation, as a plain iced tea, a cocktail or a mocktail.
+The Sakura Wild Cherry Japanese cherry leaf infusion, meanwhile, offers a surprisingly light, floral, and delicately fruity beverage.
+A true discovery for fans of Japanese infusions!
+It works well in all types of preparations, whether as plain iced tea, a cocktail, or a mocktail.

-1. For a large glass, infuse 3 teaspoons (approx. 6 g) of Sakura Wild Cherry in your usual teapot (whether cast-iron, porcelain or glass) with around 500 ml of water filtered at 100°C for 1 to 5 minutes.
+1. For a large glass, steep 3 teaspoons (about 6 g) of Sakura Wild Cherry in your usual teapot (whether cast iron, porcelain, or glass) with about 500 ml of filtered water at 100°C for 1 to 5 minutes.

-2. Pour this infusion into a 1-liter jug filled to ¾ with ice cubes (to make a minute iced tea).
+2. Pour this herbal tea into a 1-liter pitcher filled ¾ full with ice cubes (to make instant iced tea).

-3. In a 1 glass, pour ¾ Sakura and ¼ well-chilled organic white grape juice.
-Drink up!
+3. In a glass, pour ¾ Sakura and ¼ well-chilled organic white grape juice.
+Enjoy!

 Anti-waste tip:

-Don't throw away the Sakura Wild Cherry infusion leaves!
-They can be re-infused several times.
+Don’t throw away the Sakura Wild Cherry leaves after use!
+They can be re-steeped several times.

-Depending on your taste, you can sweeten your homemade iced tea with cane sugar syrup or agave syrup, accompany it with slices of citrus fruit, fresh fruit (raspberry, blackberry...), fresh herbs (mint, verbena, rosemary...), spices (cinnamon sticks, cardamom...), or the organic fruit juice of your choice..
+If you like, you can sweeten your homemade iced tea with cane sugar syrup or agave syrup, and serve it with citrus slices, fresh fruit (raspberries, blackberries…), fresh herbs (mint, verbena, rosemary…), spices (cinnamon sticks, cardamom…), or even organic fruit juice of your choice…

 A lire également